wolfalders/wolfalders.github.io/_publications/publications.md

 ---

 ### Peer Reviewed Articles
+In Prep			Alders, W., Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data.
+In preparation for submission to Journal of Archaeological Method and Theory.

+In Prep        	Alders, W.; Juma, K.; Manzi, Z.; Muhammed, H.; Musa, H.; Suleiman, H.; Ubwa, A.; Vuai, A.; Ali, A. Coastal Slave Raiding, Indigenous Hinterlands, and Small-Scale Agricultural Transformations in Coastal East Africa.
+In preparation to submit to Current Anthropology.

+In Review			Alders, W. Assertive commoners and evasive elites: Debt, clientage, and the integrative orientation of bottom-up action on the East African Swahili Coast.
+Submitted to Journal of Anthropological Archaeology.

+In press			Alders, W. Open-source archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania.
+Journal of Computer Applications in Archaeology.

-Alders, W. (2023).
-The archaeology of social transformation in rural Zanzibar, Tanzania, eleventh to nineteenth centuries CE. _African Archaeological Review_. https://doi.org/10.1007/s10437-023-09523-y
+2023			Alders, W. The archaeology of social transformation in rural Zanzibar, Tanzania, eleventh to nineteenth centuries CE.
+African Archaeological Review. https://doi.org/10.1007/s10437-023-09523-y

-### Manuscripts in Review

-Alders, W. n.d.
-Open-source archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania.
-Submitted to *Journal of Computer Applications in Archaeology*.

 ### Reports

-Alders, W. (2016).
-Archaeological survey and landscape history at Gede, Kenya. _Nyame Akuma_, 85, 33-43.

-Alders, W. (2020).
-Preliminary results of a 2019 survey in inland Zanzibar, Tanzania. _Nyame Akuma_, 94, 38-45.
+2020 		Alders, W. Preliminary results of a 2019 survey in inland Zanzibar, Tanzania.
+Nyame Akuma, vol. 94, 38-45.

+2016 		Alders, W. Archaeological survey and landscape history at Gede, Kenya.
+Nyame Akuma. vol. 85, 33-43.

 ### Dissertation